Ann Romney: Multiple sclerosis

-During 1997, Ann Romney began experiencing severe numbness, fatigue, and other symptoms, and just before Thanksgiving in 1998, she was diagnosed with multiple sclerosis.
+In 1997, Ann Romney began experiencing severe numbness, fatigue, and other symptoms, and in November 1998, just before Thanksgiving, she was diagnosed with multiple sclerosis.
 Mitt Romney described watching her fail a series of neurological tests as the worst day of his life.
 He later said: "I couldn't operate without Ann.
 We're a partnership.
 We've always been a partnership so her being healthy and our being able to be together is essential."
 She initially experienced a period of severe difficulty with the disease, and later said: "I was very sick in 1998 when I was diagnosed.
 I was pretty desperate, pretty frightened and very, very sick.
 It was tough at the beginning, just to think, this is how I'm going to feel for the rest of my life."

 Since then, she credits a mixture of mainstream and alternative treatments with giving her a lifestyle mostly without limitations.
 She initially used corticosteroids, including intravenously, and credited them with helping stop the progression of the disease.
 She then dropped them and other medications due to counterproductive side effects.
 She has partaken of reflexology, acupuncture, and craniosacral therapy, and has said, "There is huge merit in both Eastern and Western medicine, and I've taken a little bit from both."
 She is a board member for the New England chapter of the National Multiple Sclerosis Society.